Opendigitalradio/dablin/README.md

 above `git clone` command line.

-You can use, for example, the following command sequence in order to compile and install DABlin (for Ubuntu 20.04 please see above):
+You can use, for example, the following command sequence in order to compile and install DABlin (for Ubuntu 20.04 please also see above):

 ```sh
 mkdir build